mbabynames search ✿

 Samson Isaiah

-Meaning: Samson = "noble and strong", Isaiah = "God is salvation".
+Meaning: Samson = "of the sun", Isaiah = "God is salvation".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast